wp-plugins/heyyou/readme.txt

 **In Admin:**

 * Dynamic Custom Post Types
-	* page-specific configuration of posts with wide range of configs, and format output using basic %macros% and HTML
+	* option on every page to add page-specific custom post types with wide range of configs, and format output using basic %macros% and HTML (useful for: FAQ, Staff Listing, Press Releases, ect.)
 	* built-in per-page pagination for longer lists of posts
 	* Drag and drop ordering
+	* Super customizable, use built in output (easy for beginners - or PHP functions for manual/custom outputs)
 * custom media library (grid thumbnails)
 * media library categories
 * Dynamic Page Meta Feilds (for things like having a featured image's "Photo Credit" meta feild) (Eaiser to use than Wordpress's custom feilds)
 * TinyMCE: simplifier, reduces TinyMCE buttons to single row

-* TinyMCE: GUI for adding dynamic styles to tinymce (ie: add "Blue Italic" to your themes styled drop down)
-* Database-to-email backup
-* Allows check-box addition of technologies (like Lightbox, Mootools, Attachments)
-* Edit main <meta> keyword/description
-* Interface for adding attractive "Notice" banner to site
+* Creates "Sub-Admin" and "Client" user types
 * Options to:
 	* Add seondary blurb
 	* Add Twitter / Facebook plugin
 	* Configure which metaboxes user types have access to and receive by default (hidding client unessisary metaboxes like Wordpress News and Plugin Widget Feed)
+	* Adding a (visually attractive) under construction "Notice" banner to site
-* Creates "Sub-Admin" and "Client" user types with edit-able admin navigations to remove menu items like "Tools" or "Links" if unrelevant for your theme
+	* Edit Admin Menu / Navigations (to remove menu items like "Tools" or "Links" if unrelevant for your theme)
+	* Edit main <meta> keyword/description
+	* Setup database-to-email backup
+	* (TinyMCE) Add dynamic styles to tinymce via easy to use GUI (ie: add "Blue Italic" to your themes styled drop down)
+	* Include <scipts> via check-box for technologies (like Lightbox, Mootools, Attachments)
-* *& much more.. (documentation still being written)*
+* *& much much more.. (documentation still being written)*

 **On Front-End:**

 * Cleans up HTML header info outputted by wp_head()
 * Adds .mobile class to <body> when detected
-* Javascript instant-reveal "..read more" replace <!--more-->
+* Javascript instant-reveal "..read more" replace <!--more--> *see documentation*
 * *& much more.. (documentation still being written)*

-** Live Sites powered by *heyyou* **
+**Live Sites powered by *heyyou***

 * [hey-you.ca](http://hey-you.ca/)
 * [heyshauna.com](http://heyshauna.com/)